 The Continental has served as a haven in the assassin community for decades.
 Assassins live a wild, violent, and unpredictable lifestyle, and the Continental is an assassin hotel with a very simple set of rules.
 Part of those rules state that business may not be conducted on the property, which means an assassin may not kill a target on the property.
-Additionally, fighting and murder of any kind is strictly prohibited.
+Additionally, fighting and murder of any kind are strictly prohibited.

 The Continental strictly enforces its rules, as anyone who breaks them becomes excommunicated by the assassin community.
 John Wick (Keanu Reeves) has broken one of these rules, he is being excommunicated, and he has a massive bounty on his head.
 With the excommunication—and with it, the bounty—going into effect shortly, John Wick will have to be alert at all times.
 He is feared within the assassin community, but the bounty is large enough to make many assassins willing to put their fears aside.
 John Wick is injured, he is desperate, and he needs to rely on his skills and resources to survive.
 However, how long could anyone survive the seemingly endless number of assassins who are hunting him?

 The Pros & Cons